hyptocrypto/credentials-db/README.md

 # Credentials_DB

 ## Intro
 This program acts as a password and username manager.
-A light-weight database is created and inputs stored one entry at a time.
+A light-weight database is created and inputs are encrypted with a password supplied by the user.
+Then each set of credentials is stored one entry at a time.
-The user is prompted for a password used to encrypt the data.
-Then prompted for a service name (Reddit, Facebook, bank account, etc.), a username, and a password.
+The idea is that the user can store each set of credentials with a unique password or instead use one good password to manage all their credentials.

 ### Setup
-Run the make_db file to create the database in the same directory.
-Then just run the credentials program whenever you need to interact with the db.
+There are two executable files.
+'Credentials' is a command-line based version.
+'Credentials_GUI' is a simple graphical version built with Pythons Tkinter module.
+Place them on your desktop and double click to open.

 ### Security
-Currently, the encryption salt is hardcoded.
-This isn't the most secure solution since a rainbow table for the given salt could be made and reduce the difficulty to crack the password for a given entry.
-To eliminate this risk I plan to prompt the user for a salt on every entry, this reduces the ease of use for the user giventhat they need to provide a password and slat every time they want to make a query.
-Saving an encrypted version of the salt that the user provides could be the right solution.
+While this is not the most secure credentials manager ever built, it is miles safer than storing any passwords or usernames in plain text.
+Since this program is not exposed to the web, any attempts of intrusion would require someone having full access to your computer.
+And even then, they would need to go about breaking the encryption.